Enterprise AI | | 24 min read

 • IT AI use case inventory and service desk automation roadmap.

-• Human review, approval, access, and permission models.
+• Human review, approval, access, and permission model.

 • Security and vendor review checklist.